mathatan/NodeNicehashMiner/README.md

 ## Requirements

-You need a working version of Node.js but there are no other dependencies.
+You need a working version of Node.js v8+ and the miners but there are no other dependencies.

 ## Usage